jpcortesg1/map-my-world/README.md

 - **API Schemas**: Pydantic models for request/response validation
 - **Routes**: FastAPI route handlers

+### Current Implementation Scope

+This implementation focuses on the core recommendation system functionality with:
+- **Essential CRUD**: Create and Read operations for locations and categories
+- **Recommendation Engine**: Core algorithm for suggesting location-category combinations
+- **Data Persistence**: Optimized SQLite database with proper indexing
+- **API Layer**: RESTful endpoints with comprehensive validation

+**Future Enhancements:**
+- Complete CRUD operations (Update/Delete)
+- User authentication and authorization
+- Advanced filtering and search capabilities
+- Caching layer for improved performance

 ## API Endpoints

-### Locations
+### Locations (Create & Read Operations)
 - `POST /api/v1/locations` - Create a new location
-- `GET /api/v1/locations` - Get all locations with optional filtering and pagination
+- `GET /api/v1/locations` - Get all locations with filtering and pagination
 - `GET /api/v1/locations/{id}` - Get a specific location by ID

+**Note:** Update and Delete operations are not implemented in this version.

 **Query Parameters:**
 - `limit` (optional): Number of locations to return (1-100)